quicwg/ops-drafts/draft-ietf-quic-applicability.md

 While sufficiently robust connection ID generation schemes will mitigate linkability for on-path observers, they do not provide full protection.
-Of course, the server uses the connection ID to associate packets to the same QUIC connection and as such can also link differeet IP addresses to the same user.
+The server uses the connection ID to associate packets to a QUIC connection and as such can also link different IP addresses to the same user.
 Further, analysis of the lifetimes of six-tuples (source and destination addresses as well as the migrated CID) may expose these links as well to on-path observers.